 With hundreds of resources available to students on campus, sometimes it is hard to decide where to begin.
 Campus Life and Engagement is your guide to getting involved on campus.
 Through CL&E, you can find out about all the involvement opportunities available to you as well as valuable information regarding which McGill services to utilize based on your needs!

 The best time to establish a healthy work-life balance is now!
 I found that stepping outside of my study routine to engage in extra-curricular activities not only helped me deal with stress but also helped me develop valuable leadership, communication and time management skills, that I apply to my work every day.
-My engagement on campus has made me a better student, researcher and activist.
-I also found that getting involved allowed me to step outside of my department and meet new, interesting people that had an influence on my life.
+Getting involved allowed me to step outside of my department and meet new, interesting people that have influenced my life in many ways.

-I strongly urge you to discover the many involvement opportunities available to you on campus and branch out, as these are the most productive years of your life!
+I strongly urge you to discover the many involvement opportunities available to you on campus!

 internal.pgss [at] mail.mcgill.ca